kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 #### Pod

-When a PodGroup includes a ResourceClaimTemplate, the `name` of the claim in the PodGroup can be used on Pods in the group to associate the group instance's dedicated ResourceClaim.
+When a PodGroup includes a ResourceClaimTemplate, the `name` of the claim in the PodGroup can be used on Pods in the group to associate the PodGroup's dedicated ResourceClaim.
 This complements existing references to ResourceClaims and ResourceClaimTemplates.